Last reviewed on 21st July 2023 by Martin Alexander (Mortgage Advisor)

 Do I need a clear right of way?

-Lenders for barn conversions will require you to have a clear right of way to your proposed building.
-As a result, ensure your architect includes this in your plans before formally applying for a mortgage.
+Lenders for barn conversions will require a clear right of way to your proposed building.
+Ensure your architect includes this in your plans before formally applying for a mortgage.

 Can I get a mortgage for a barn conversion on a listed building?